philatelist05/aic_2015/README.md

 				</thriftworker>
 				<autostart>true</autostart>       <!-- whether to autostart EC2 instances for chain nodes //-->
 				<numberofnodes>3</numberofnodes>  <!-- how many nodes should be auto started //-->
-				<region>ec2.us-west-2.amazonaws.com</region> <!-- endpoint of the region in which nodes are autostarted //-->
+				<region>ec2.us-west-2.amazonaws.com</region> <!-- endpoint of the region in which nodes are auto-started, AMI and security group as described in README.md need to be available here //-->
 			</directory>
 		</node>
 		<target-service>          <!-- host/address and port where the target service is running //-->